espegun/python_generic/how_to_tkinter/README.md

 * The height of a row and width of a column depends on highest and widest widget in it, respectively.
 * Using `rowspan` or `columnspan` > 1, cells can span more than one row/column.

-*Is this the actual algorithm*.
+*Is this the actual algorithm(?)*.
 1. Specify the `height`and `width` for those widgets which needs it specified.
 2. Specify the `weight` of each row and column, determining their relative height and width.
+E.g. `frm_1.columnconfigure(0, weight=1)`
 3. Given the above, the Geometry manager will calculate the actual height and width of each row and column (and the cells in their intersections).
-4. Then all the widgets should be placed in their cells.
-Always specify `sticky` for the alignment of the width within the cell. `ns` and `ew` will stretch the widget to fill the cell, vertically and horizontally.
+4. Then all the widgets should be placed in their cells using `widget.grid(column=c, row=r, sticky="..")`.
+Always specify `sticky` for the alignment of the width within the cell. `ns` and `ew` will stretch the widget to fill the cell, vertically and/or horizontally.

 ## Sources